NEST pension fees, charges and contributions explained.

-- ▸NEST has a unique two-part fee structure: a 0.3% annual management charge (AMC) on your pot value, plus a 1.8% contribution charge on every pound that goes in.
-The 1.8% exists to repay the £620 million government loan that set NEST up.
+- ▸NEST member charges have two parts: a 0.3% annual management charge (AMC) on the pot value, plus a 1.8% contribution charge on new contributions paid in.

 What NEST is — and why it exists